gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The tweet wins.

 Not because the tweet is more correct.
-Because visibility is now the currency — and the tweet has more of it.
+Because visibility is now the currency, and the tweet has more of it.

 ---